dmitrdv123/janedoe/README.md

 others:
 - payment form: switch to another tab, return back.
 Timer start from the beginning
-- payment form: success check is not triggered at least in case of btc
 - api: check batchReadItemsByChunks usage and other bulk operations to not have duplicates, in other way we have errors
-- api: need to constraint max limit of bitcoin transaction inputs
-- api: need to introduce rollback fee rate for bitcoin
 - api: output bitcoin tx are created based on utxo.
 But utxo can be deleted.
 This means that we cannot recreate output transaction if we will reprocess the block

 improvement backlog: